apache/opendal/docs/rfcs/0623-redis-service.md

 con.set(m_path, encoded.as_slice())?;
 ```

 This will create two key-value pair.
-For object content, its key is `/c/home/monika/poem0.txt`, the value is an empty `String`; For metadata, the key is `/home/monika/poem0.txt`, the value is a string to string hashmap containing tuples like `("mode", "file")`, `("last_modified", <rfc3339 timestamp string>)`.
+For object content, its key is `v0:c:/home/monika/poem0.txt`, the value is an empty `String`; For metadata, the key is `v0:m:/home/monika/poem0.txt`, the value is a `bincode` encoded `ObjectMetadata` structure binary string.

 ## Read File